Piszmog/gtpm/README.md

 # set -g @plugin 'git@bitbucket.com:user/plugin'

 # Initialize TMUX plugin manager (keep this line at the very bottom of tmux.conf)
-run 'gtpm source'
+set-environment -g PATH "$PATH:<directory where tmux is installed>:<directory that contains gtpm executable>" run 'gtpm source'
 ```

+Note: it is important to include where `tmux` and `gtpm` are installed to.

+- `tmux` can be installed to
+  - `/run/current-system/sw/bin` if using Nix
+  - `/opt/homebrew/bin` if using homebrew

 Reload TMUX environment so TPM is sourced: